ossec/ossec-docs/docs/manual/installation.rst

 OSSEC HIDS Windows agent Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Windows agent installation has its own page at: :ref:`manual-win-install`.

 OSSEC HIDS agentless Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Agentless installation has its own page at: `Agentless Monitoring`
+Agentless installation has its own page at: :ref:`manual-agentless`.

 OSSEC Updates
 ~~~~~~~~~~~~~